johnbow/numpy-equation-parser/README.md

 Modules to quickly parse and use functions for graphing and computation.

 ## Installation
 Just copy the eq module into your project.
-Then you can import it with `from eq.core import EqParser`.
+Then you can import it with `from eq.parsing import EqParser`.
 For using the on-the-fly name parsing feature, you have to install the [varname](https://github.com/pwwang/python-varname) module by typing `pip install -U varname`.